Superadditivity-based valid inequalities and asymptotic bounds for the vehicle routing problem with stochastic demands: Properties of the recourse function

 \endgroup

 The first inequality follows from the monotonicity of $H^{p_2}_{i_{j+1}}(\cdot)$, demonstrated in Lemma~\ref{lemma:monotonicity_cost_to_go}, and the non-negativity of the preventive recourse action cost $c^{P}_{i_j,i_{j+1}}$.
-Because the bound holds for every realization of $\xi_{i_1:i_j}$, applying the tower property gives:
+Because the bound holds for every realization of $\xi_{i_1:i_j}$, the law of total expectation gives:

 By adding~\eqref{eq:superadd_prefix} and~\eqref{eq:superadd_suffix} and substituting the resulting inequality into~\eqref{eq:superadd_Q_decomp}, we obtain that $\mathcal{Q}^{\text{OR}}_{p} \geq \mathcal{Q}^{\text{OR}}_{p_1} + \mathcal{Q}^{\text{OR}}_{p_2}$. \end{proof}